kbardool/kbardool/README.md

 ## Hi there 👋
 My name is Kevin Bardool.
 I'm a (perpetual) student of Machine Learning, Deep Learning, and Computer Vision.
-I'm hail from sunny Southern California ☀️🏖️🌊
+I hail from sunny Southern California ☀️🏖️🌊

 - 😄 Pronouns: he/him